JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ### Magic Bands

-Each resort guest is now issued a _magic band_ &mdash; a "smart" wristband that can perform many tasks including
+Each resort guest is now issued a _magic band_ &mdash; a "smart" wristband that can perform many tasks including:

 - Admission to parks (with linked passes)
 - PhotoPass or MemoryMaker card replacement
 - Room key (the band unlocks your room door!)